 For most patients, the orthodontist will perform the dental preparations before surgical jaw correction can be conducted.
 Braces prepare the teeth in the upper and lower jaw for the surgical translocation of the jaw bone.

 For an optimum result (correct bite, realignment of facial asymmetry, chin and jaw line projection), the impact of a jaw correction must be accurately assessed.
-This assessment is based on extensive and individual preoperative analysis.
+This is done based on extensive and individual preoperative analysis.
 The surgeon gathers the patient-specific measurements and information during an extensive preparatory session.
-The following data are involved:
+The data involved are as follows:

 - a digital clinical photo series

-- extensive clinical measurements of the individual’s face and teeth
+- extensive clinical measurements of the individual face and teeth

 - 3D imaging of the skull based on a specific CT scan